CagriCatik/LuT-PSO/README.md

 # Simulink LUT Optimization with PSO

-End-to-end optimization of a 1-D lookup table in a Simulink model using a Particle Swarm Optimization, with verification plots and artifact export.
+This project provides an end-to-end workflow for optimizing a 1-D lookup table (LUT) in Simulink using a custom Particle Swarm Optimization (PSO) algorithm.
+It automates model setup, cost evaluation, optimization, and verification while exporting artifacts for reproducibility.
+The framework supports any Simulink model that outputs a scalar cost, with default configurations for breakpoints, table values, and reference functions.
+Key features include penalty terms for monotonicity and smoothness, early stopping for convergence, reproducible results with fixed seeds, and visualization of performance through plots and summaries.
+The modular structure separates responsibilities across setup, optimization, evaluation, and result management, making it extensible to higher-dimensional LUTs.

 ---